Mistakes Can Be Corrected

 Wisdom of parents in dealing with children consists also in giving them an opportunity to make mistakes and to learn from them, accumulating their own life experience.
 Of course, this should not turn into absurdity: for example, we should not stay aside and wait until the child acquires the experience of a drug addict, thief, or murderer.

 But if there is too much concern and desire to protect the children from all the troubles and difficulties of life, then this prevents their growth, turns them into passive observers of life, into dependants: there is no sense to do anything if your parents will do it better.
-And in old age, parents receive the fruits of such upbringing: when they have to continue to support financially their grown-up children, who still lead children’s way of life.
+And in old age, parents receive the fruits of such upbringing: when they have to continue to financially support their grown-up children, who still lead a childish way of life.

 In conclusion, I want to say that God teaches and educates every one of us — and in this respect we all are equal with our children.
 It is only stages of the training program that are different because of the age differences.
 Our mission is to help children master those stages of the program which we ourselves have already passed, though maybe not in the same way as it is destined for them.
 And we can do it optimally by our own example: showing the best way of doing something, of behaving in certain situations.